tada/pljava/src/site/markdown/use/policy.md

 permission on that language, as configured with the SQL commands `GRANT USAGE ON LANGUAGE ...` and `REVOKE USAGE ON LANGUAGE ...`.
-For a language that is _not_ designated `TRUSTED`, only a database superuser may create functions that use it, no matter who has been granted `USAGE` on it.
+For a language that is _not_ designated `TRUSTED`, only a database superuser may create functions that use it.
+No `USAGE` permission can be granted on it.

-In either case, once any function has been created, that function may be executed by any user/role granted `EXECUTE` permission on the function itself; a language's `USAGE` privilege (plus superuser status, if the language is not `TRUSTED`) is only needed to create a function that uses the language.
+In either case, once any function has been created, that function may be executed by any user/role granted `EXECUTE` permission on the function itself; a language's `USAGE` privilege (or superuser status, if the language is not `TRUSTED`) is only needed to create a function that uses the language.

 Because PL functions execute in the database server, a general-purpose